-The Angyars and the elder Sloans chatted all through breakfast, Tomal occasionally commenting as required.
+The Ravils and the elder Sloans chatted all through breakfast, Tomal occasionally commenting as required.
 Midway through, he reached under the table and grasped Daria’s hand.

 Suddenly, the breakfast no longer seemed so oppressive.

 Upon finishing the meal, she and Tomal walked out into the big courtyard.
-Like most country homes in the Ascadian Isles, the Ravil Manor still paid lip service to its original agricultural use.
+Like a lot of country homes in the Ascadian Isles, Ravil Manor still paid lip service to its original agricultural use.
 Leafy corkbulbs sprouted in neat rows from the rich soil within the enclosure, and a few other fields dotted the surrounding lands.